-1. The candidate is a minority language adult, which requires that:

-- a) They are a Canadian citizen on the day they submit their nomination paper; - b) They are at least 18 years of age on the day of the election, and; - c) One of the following applies: - i.
-The candidate's first language learned and still understood is French; - ii.
-The candidate received their primary school instruction in Canada in French, other than French immersion; or, - iii.
-The candidate has a child who has received or is receiving primary or secondary school instruction in Canada in French, other than through a French immersion program. - 2.
-The candidate is a resident of Saskatchewan and has been a resident of Saskatchewan for at least six consecutive months immediately preceding the date they submit their nomination paper, and - 3.
-One of the following applies: - i.
-The candidate has a child enrolled in a fransaskois school in a francophone education area conducting an election; - ii.
-The candidate has a child who is receiving a home based education program that is registered with the Conseil scolaire; or, - iii.
-The candidate or their child is receiving a minority language instruction program which is registered pursuant to Section 181 of The Education Act, 1995 and who is assigned to a francophone education area for voting purposes.
+- 1. The candidate is a minority language adult, which requires that the candidate is: - a) a Canadian citizen on the day they submit their nomination paper; - b) at least 18 years of age on the day of the election, and, - c) one of the following applies: - i. the candidate's first language learned and still understood is French; - ii. the candidate received their primary school instruction in Canada in French, other than French immersion; or - iii. the candidate has a child who has received or is receiving primary or secondary school instruction in Canada in French, other than through a French immersion program. - d) The candidate is a resident of Saskatchewan whose current period of residency in Saskatchewan has been for not less than six consecutive months immediately preceding the date they submit their nomination paper, and, - e) One of the following applies: - i. the candidate has a child enrolled in a fransaskois school in a francophone education area conducting an election; - ii. the candidate has a child who is receiving a home-based education program that is registered with the conseil scolaire; or, - iii.the candidate or their child is receiving a minority language instruction program which is registered pursuant to Section 181 of The Education Act, 1995 and who is assigned to a francophone education area for voting purposes.